andrewyuau/charts/stable/ibm-iib-mq-server/README.md

 ```

 ## Configuration
-The following table lists the configurable parameters of the `ibm-mqadvanced-server-dev` chart and their default values.
+The following table lists the configurable parameters of the `ibm-iib-mq-server` chart and their default values.

 | Parameter                       | Description                                                     | Default                                    |
 | ------------------------------- | --------------------------------------------------------------- | ------------------------------------------ |